Mutual Information for Electromagnetic Information Theory Based on Random Fields: Introduction

-Another approach is called the spatial bandwidth \cite{bucci1980fast}, based on which the DoF can be theoretically derived for EIT.
-The spatial bandwidth is similar to the widely-used bandwidth in time-frequency domain.
-The bandwidth characterizes the band-limited feature in the frequency domain \cite{slepian1976bandwidth}, and can be utilized to derive the DoF in unit time when the entire observed time window is long enough \cite{balakrishnan1957note}.
-Similarly, the spatial bandwidth depicts the band-limited feature in the wavenumber domain, which is the Fourier transform of the space domain, and can be utilized to derive the DoF in unit space when the occupied space is large enough.
-The spatial bandwidth of scattered fields was rigorously derived in \cite{bucci1987spatial}.
-It was shown that for a time-harmonic model bounded in a sphere, the spatial bandwidth is linear with the frequency and the radius of the sphere.
-Further works extended the time-harmonic model, which is on single frequency point, to a more general frequency band-limited model and analyzed the DoF in \cite{franceschetti2015landau}.
-Unfortunately, all above works based on spatial bandwidth provide the DoF in unit space only when the occupied space of the destination is large enough.
-By contrast, for practical communication systems in a limited space, the spatial bandwidth method becomes inaccurate.
+For EIT, one asymptotic approach to analyze the fundamental limit is called the spatial bandwidth \cite{bucci1980fast}, based on which the degrees of freedom (DoF) can be theoretically derived.
+The spatial bandwidth of scattered fields under a time-harmonic model was rigorously derived in~\cite{bucci1987spatial}.
+Further works extended the time-harmonic model, which was focused on a single frequency point, to a more general band-limited model, and analyzed the DoF~\cite{franceschetti2015landau}.
+Unfortunately, these spatial bandwidth-based procedures rely on the assumption that the occupied region of the information destination tends to infinity.
+In contrast, communication systems are often confined in a finite-sized space in practice.
+In this practical scenario, the spatial bandwidth method becomes inaccurate due to the condition of the Nyquist sampling theorem.

-For the practical communication system in a limited space, several works utilized the expansion on orthogonal basis to derive the DoF for EIT.
-For example, inspired by the orthogonal-frequency division-multiplexing (OFDM), \cite{sanguinetti2021wavenumber} designed a set of bases to expand the Green function to derive the DoF between two parallel finite-length linear antennas.
-Moreover, for the scenario when the two finite-length linear antennas had an intersection angle, a heuristic method was proposed to construct the bases to derive the DoF in \cite{decarli2021communication}.
-Furthermore, \cite{zhangzijian} proposed an optimization method that can maximize the DoF for general scenarios.
-These works provided useful methods for analyzing the DoF for EIT.
-However, they heavily relied on the assumption of deterministic signals, thus being unable to derive the capacity.
+For the practical communication system in a limited space, several works utilized the orthogonal expansion techniques to derive the DoF for EIT.
+For example, inspired by the orthogonal frequency-division multiplexing (OFDM), the authors in~\cite{sanguinetti2022wavenumber} designed a set of bases to expand the Green's function, and derived the DoF between two parallel finite-length linear antennas.
+Moreover, for the scenario where the two finite-length linear antennas bear an intersection angle, a heuristic method was proposed to construct the bases for the derivation of DoF \cite{decarli2021communication}.
+These works provide us with useful methods for analyzing the DoF in EIT.
+However, they heavily rely on the assumption of deterministic signals, thus being unable to derive the information-theoretic capacity where stochastic properties should first be modeled.